ebu/r167/README.md

 The intention is to help users understand more about how the Hybrid Log-Gamma (HLG) system works.

 Two versions are provided:
-- HTML/CSS/JavaScript version to use directly in a browser.
+- Interactive HTML/CSS/JavaScript version to use directly in a browser
-- Python version for CLI based interaction.
+- Python version for CLI based interaction

 The idea for this tool was inspired by work related to: